day8/re-com/README.md

    our docs take the form of an app written in ClojureScrip using re-com, your actually be exercising your knowledge of re-com as you do this.
 3. See the list of missing components above.
-You'll have to produce the component itself, including a params spec, plue the extra page in the demo app.
+You'll have to produce the component itself, including a params spec, plus the extra page in the demo app.
 4. Test re-com on new browsers and iron out any quirks.
 Our focus is strictly Chrome.

 When creating new components, we have found it useful to use the CSS from existing